keajs/kea-docs/docs/core/listeners.md

+---
+sidebar_position: 4
+---

 # listeners

 ## Running async code

-Kea prohibits you from writing impure code with side effects (e.g. API calls) in actions and reducers.
+Kea prohibits you from writing _impure_ code with side effects (e.g. API calls) in actions and reducers.
 But what are you to do if you live in the real world like _most_ of us?

 Enter listeners.